Singham: Critical reception

-Shubha Shetty Saha from MiD DAY gave the film a score of two stars and deemed that "Nothing turns director Rohit Shetty on more than cars meeting mid air.
+Shubha Shetty Saha from MiD DAY gave the film a score of two stars and deemed that "Nothing turns director Rohit Shetty on more than cars meeting midair.
 We all know that by now.
-And this film has some breath taking action sequences, too.
+And this film has some breath-taking action sequences, too.
 That's about it is."
 Meenakshi Rao from The Pioneer describes the film as "the David Dhawan of action, or for that matter the Golmaal of fights.
 To keep the audience engaged all through such unending babble needs some kind of acumen which normal people do not always have and through which people like Rohit Shetty get to make a whole lot of money, if not sense." giving it seven out of ten stars.
 Kunal Guha from Yahoo!
 Movies gave two stars and says that "The film's assumption that mispronunciation is funny makes us endure words like honest (with a loud 'h'), clean cheet (clean chit), noun-saans (nonsense) and sooocide (suicide).
-The dialogues are spouted with immense enthusiasm but the words defuse the intensity and make them seem trivial.
+The dialogues are spouted with immense enthusiasm, but the words defuse the intensity and make them seem trivial.
 Devgn does a fair job and conveys sufficient conviction and humility through his character.
 Kajal Aggarwal makes an unobjectionable debut and her eyes would surely inspire a few compliments."